TheSmartCooking/Front-end/README.md

 # Nginx HTTP web server

-This repository contains the front-end for smartcooking.
+This repository contains the frontend for smartcooking.

 ## Getting Started

-To set up the front-end locally, you'll need Docker installed.
+To set up the frontend locally, you'll need Docker installed.
 Follow the steps below to build and run the database in a container.

 ### Setup Steps